 Walters are always interested in new development opportunities.
 Should you have a site that you consider suitable for our development division to consider, please do not hesitate to get in touch.

 Pennant Walters was created to push forward the sustainable use of the substantial 50,000 acre land bank that Walters has amassed within Wales since its inception.
 It’s since become a cornerstone of the group, focusing on generating “green” power from wind, solar, hydro and biomass technologies.
-Over recent years it’s become an increasing priority to reuse and repurpose our assets, to make the most of the natural resources at our disposal and of course to provide good economic returns on our investment.
+Over recent years it’s become an increasing priority to reuse and repurpose our assets, to make the most of the natural resources at our disposal and of course to provide economic returns on our investment.
 We currently provide 112MW of “clean” electricity generation at 7 schemes across Wales, with further extensions, planning consents and new developments pending for another 11 sites at present.

 With the UK and Welsh Assembly Governments committed to increasing the amount of renewable energy produced, we seized upon the opportunity to get involved.
 We had the finance, land and Civil Engineering expertise to deliver economically viable solutions.
 In Wales, we have a target of generating 7 TWh (Tera Watt Hours) of the electricity we use via renewable energy by 2020.
 We brought to bear our vast experience, partnering with Local Authorities and other national statutory bodies, to establish new and innovative civil engineering projects to develop the sustainable energy market.